mdlopresti/loom/README.md

 ### Agent Registration & Discovery

-When Claude Code starts with Warp MCP configured, the agent can register itself in the shared registry.
+When an AI agent starts with Warp MCP configured, it can register itself in the shared registry.
 Other agents discover it and can send direct messages or work.

 ```mermaid
 sequenceDiagram